polterguy/micro/README.md

 possible to solve generically in P5.

 Notice, the __[micro.widgets.wizard-form.value]__ lambda event for the wizard form, is just a thin layer on top of the __[micro.form.serialize]__ Active Event.

+## Installation

+Micro is automatically installed as you install [Phosphorus Five](https://github.com/polterguy/phosphorusfive).